intel-analytics/ipex-llm/python/llm/example/GPU/Deepspeed-AutoTP/README.md

-# Run BigDL-LLM on Multiple Intel GPUs using DeepSpeed AutoTP
+# Run IPEX-LLM on Multiple Intel GPUs using DeepSpeed AutoTP

-This example demonstrates how to run BigDL-LLM optimized low-bit model on multiple [Intel GPUs](../README.md) by leveraging DeepSpeed AutoTP.
+This example demonstrates how to run IPEX-LLM optimized low-bit model on multiple [Intel GPUs](../README.md) by leveraging DeepSpeed AutoTP.

 ## Requirements
-To run this example with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.
+To run this example with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.
 For this particular example, you will need at least two GPUs on your machine.

 ## Example: